 Singapore is arguably one of the safest countries in the world for solo travelers, especially for female solo travelers.
 The country is small, and has strict guidelines and laws.
 Locals are extremely friendly and everyone is multilingual (English, Mandarin, Singalese…etc.) The country is also very clean, making it a delight to explore on your own.

 For emergency, dial 112 or 911 and your call will be directed to the 999 emergency hotline.
 For the police, call 1800 255 0000 or contact the Neighbourhood Police Center.

-Singapore is tropical and winter practically doesn’t exist.
+Expect tropical weather while winter practically doesn’t exist.
 The coldest month in January, temperature average at 79°F (26°C).